imihshos/imihshos.github.io/_pages/about.md

 ***

 **PERSONAL**
 <br/>
-In my free time, I enjoy doing all kind of sports, travelling (roadtrips!) and going on food adventures.
+In my free time, I enjoy doing all kind of sports, travelling (roadtrips!), going on food adventures and I'm always down for a game of mahjong!